 To become an attorney, you do not need to take a lot of math and science classes in college, like you would if you wanted to become a doctor.
 You also do not need to become an expert in spreadsheets and know a lot of math, as do accountants, bankers, and MBAs.

 Becoming an attorney is something that is not that difficult to do at all.
-It is a lot of work and takes three years, but just about anyone who wants to become an attorney can do so.
+It is a lot of work and takes three years.
+But just about anyone who wants to become an attorney can do so.

-If you have no idea what you are interested in doing when you get out of college or graduate school, just about the smartest thing you can do is go to law school.
+If you have no idea what you are interested in doing when you get out of college or graduate school, just about the smartest thing you can do is go to school.
 You can take a degree and set of skills that are essentially worthless in the market and parse them into a job where your starting salary might even be well into the six figures—or more than you could make if you earned a Ph.D. and then managed to get a tenured spot at a major American university after a decade or so.

 According to a tabulation of Bureau of Labor of Statistics data, out of 820 occupations and their wages, attorneys came out in the 21st spot, behind certain medical professionals and chief executives but ahead of hundreds of other professionals and workers, including airline pilots, financial managers, geoscientists, real estate appraisers, teachers, and electricians.

 At the time of writing, the website Glassdoor reports that the national average lawyer salary is $107,549 with a Los Angeles average of $125,784 and a New York average of $121,394.
 Many first-year associates at law firms with more than 700 lawyers in major markets earn salaries of $160,000.
 Regardless of how you stack it, attorneys earn good livings and (in general) earn much more than they could ever earn with the sorts of undergraduate degrees most of them have.
 There is really no other way for someone with a degree of questionable market value to get out of school and make a good living so quickly.
-I’ve seen art majors, acting majors, forestry majors, fashion design majors, anthropology majors, sociology majors, and others with degrees that will most likely not translate into much money in the market go to top ten law schools and come out with great jobs.
+I have seen art majors, acting majors, forestry majors, fashion design majors, anthropology majors, sociology majors, and others with degrees that will most likely not translate into much money in the market go to top ten schools and come out with great jobs.

-2. Attorneys Command the Respect of Society (Mostly)
+2. Attorneys Command The Respect Of Society (Mostly)

 Lawyers are extremely respected and looked up to compared to other professions.
 The most highly esteemed people in most areas of the country are often attorneys.
-Attorneys are judges, politicians, and others professionals who have an important role in running the government wherever they go.
+Attorneys are judges, politicians, and others professionals who have an important role in running the government agencies wherever they go.
 Forty-one percent of the people in the 113th Congress are attorneys.
 Forty-six of the 498 chief executive officers listed on Forbes’ 500 have law degrees.